Bi-Factorial Preference Optimization: Balancing Safety-Helpfulness in Language Models: Framework:

-In practice, we directly use the above supervised loss to fine-tune the LLMs for both helpfulness and harmlessness. \( y^w \) and \( y^l \) can be sampled from a public preference dataset $D$ instead of being self-generated~\cite{dpo}.
+In practice, we directly use the above supervised loss to fine-tune the LLMs for both helpfulness and harmlessness. \( y^{hw} \) and \( y^{hl}\) can be sampled from a public preference dataset $D$ instead of being self-generated~\citep{dpo}.
 The safety labels $\Is(y^{hw}), \Is(y^{hl})$ are either provided in the dataset or obtained by a safety classifier.
-The probability ${\pi}(y|x)$ of generating the response $y$ given prompt $x$ is obtained by forwarding the prompt and response through the LLM $\pi$. $\pi_\theta$ is the language model we are optimizing, and $\pi_\text{ref}$ is a reference model that can be the model at the beginning of the optimization.
-We further employ two techniques to balance safety and helpfulness.
-First, we only unfreeze the selected layers \(\theta'\) in the policy \(\pi_\theta\) to avoid catastrophic forgetting, as described in \cite{zhang2023overcoming}.
-Second, we implement buffered training in line 5 of \cref{alg}, where we sample batches of the same size from the safety dataset and the helpful dataset, inspired by \cite{chaudhry2019a}.
-The overall algorithm is summarized in \cref{alg}.
+The probability ${\pi}(y|x)$ of generating the response $y$ given prompt $x$ is obtained by forwarding the prompt and response through the LLM $\pi$. $\pi_\theta$ is the language model we are optimizing, and $\pi_\text{ref}$ is a reference model that can be the model at the beginning of the optimization. \rebuttal{We further sample batches of the same size from the safety dataset and the helpful dataset, inspired by \citet{chaudhry2019a}, to balance safety and helpfulness.} The overall algorithm is summarized in \cref{alg}.